Non-cooperation movement (1919–1922): Impact and suspension

 The impact of the revolt was a total shock to British authorities and a massive support to millions of Indian nationalists.
 Unity in the country was strengthened and many Indian schools and colleges were created.
 Indian goods were encouraged.

-On 5 February 1922 a massacre took place at Chauri Chaura, a small town in the district of Gorakhpur, Uttar Pradesh.
+On 4 February 1922 a massacre took place at Chauri Chaura, a small town in the district of Gorakhpur, Uttar Pradesh.
 A police officer had attacked some volunteers picketing a liquor shop.
 A whole crowd of peasants that had gathered there went to the police chowki (station).
 The mob set fire to the police chowki with some 22 policemen inside it.
+Around 30 mobs were there for this incident.
+This cruelty made Gandhi think to end the movement.